balakreshnan/Samples2024/LLMArch/llmarch.md

 ### 2. LLM Application

 - First and foremost collect the documents for the use case.
+- Most important is to use the LLM with your own datasets.
 - Research and and find the best way to chunk the document for example page, or chunk size with leading and trailing sentences.
 - Use the Azure open ai ada model version 2 to create the embeddings for the documents.
 - Once all the embeddings are created store them in a AI vector index or database.